openshift/instaslice-operator/README.md

 ### MIG scheduler plugin

 The scheduler plugin lives in [`pkg/scheduler/plugins/mig/mig.go`](pkg/scheduler/plugins/mig/mig.go).
-It implements the `Filter`, `Score` and `PreBind` phases of the Kubernetes scheduler framework.
-During `Filter` the plugin verifies that a node is MIG capable and looks for GPUs that can satisfy all requested profiles.
-In `Score` it ranks the nodes based on the allocation policy and finally, in `PreBind` it selects a GPU and creates one `AllocationClaim` object per container per extended resource, describing the slice to be provisioned.
-These claims are observed by the device plugin which creates the actual slice on the target node.
+It implements the `Filter` phase of the Kubernetes scheduler framework.
+During `Filter` the plugin verifies that a node is MIG capable, selects suitable GPUs and creates `AllocationClaim` objects in a staged state.
+After all profiles are successfully allocated the claims are promoted to `created` so the device plugin can provision the slices on the target node.

 ### AllocationClaim resource

 `AllocationClaim` is a namespaced custom resource used to track which MIG slice should be prepared for a pod.
-Claims are created by the scheduler plugin during `PreBind` and consumed by the device plugin running on the target node.
+Claims are initially created in the `staged` state by the scheduler plugin during `Filter`.
+When all requested profiles have been satisfied they are promoted to `created` and consumed by the device plugin running on the target node.
 Each claim records the GPU UUID, the slice position and the owning pod reference.

 Example output: